KenC2006/Stocker/README.md

 # Stocker

-Stocker is a full-stack stock trading simulation web application designed for students.
+Stocker is a full-stack stock trading simulator designed for students.
 It allows users to search for stocks, simulate buying and selling, manage a virtual portfolio, and compete on a live leaderboard.
 The app features real-time price updates, a scheduled leaderboard reset, and a UI built with React and Chakra UI.

 ## Features